Transaction Man: Description

-In the introduction of his 1959 book, The Corporation in Modern Society—a "symposium of essays" by a number of authors, about the way in which large corporations have contributed to American life, the editor Edward Mason, said that, "Innovation at the hands of the small-scale inventor and individual entrepreneur has given way to organized research.
-The role of government in the economy persistently increases.
-The rugged individualist has been supplanted by smoothly efficient corporate executives participating in the group decision.
+In the introduction of his 1959 book, The Corporation in Modern Society—a "symposium of essays" by some authors, about the way in which large corporations have contributed to American life, the editor Edward Mason, said that, "Innovation at the hands of the small-scale inventor and individual entrepreneur has given way to organized research.
+The role of government in the economy continues to increase.
+The rugged individualist has been supplanted by smoothly efficient corporate executives who participate in group decision-making.
 The equity owner is joining the bond holder as a functionless rentier."
 The Corporation examined the role, responsibility, and selection of corporate managers and the degree of their power within their firm.
-They looked for similarities between the structure of government agencies and corporations and they compared the role corporations in the United States with corporations in Great Britain and the Soviet Union.
+They looked for similarities between the structures of government agencies and corporations, and they compared the role of corporations in the United States with that in Great Britain and the Soviet Union.